Emperor William National Monument: Description

-Preserved today, there is still the jetty which was used for barges on the canal.
-Except for some ventilation shafts, there are no other entrances from the jetty to the monument’s vault under-structure.

 The entire memorial complex stood on a raised base of polished red granite from Sweden.
 This raised platform was nine steps up from the sidewalk and was suitable for national celebrations of all kinds.

-The equestrian statue was enclosed on three sides facing away from the palace by a sandstone hall formed by coupled Ionic columns, which were enclosed at the ends by two corner pavilions.
+The equestrian statue was enclosed at the rear and sides by a sandstone colonnade formed by coupled Ionic columns, which terminated in two corner pavilions.
 To emphasize the terraced rise of the square even more, the hall was increased in height by four meters.
-In the open and light design of the hall, only the corner pavilions were formed in a massive style.
-This allowed a good view on all sides of the equestrian statue and the palace beyond.
-The floor of the hall was covered by a sandstone mosaic floor.
+Only the pavilions were massive; the open colonnade afforded a good view on all sides of the statue and the palace beyond.
+Within the colonnade, the ground was paved in sandstone mosaic.

-On the ledge of the front four groups of figures embodied the Kingdoms of Prussia (by Peter Breuer), Bavaria (by August Gaul), Saxony (by August Kraus) and Württemberg (by Peter Christian Breuer).
-The four groups on the back against the Spree represented trade and shipping (by Ludwig Cauer), art (by Hermann Hidding), science (by Karl Begas) and agriculture and industriousness (by Ludwig Cauer).
-The southern corner pavilion was crowned by the bronze quadriga of Bavaria, the work of Karl Hans Bernewitz.
-The counterpart on the northern corner pavilion, the four horse quadriga representing Borussia, created by John Goetz.
+On the ledge of the front, four groups of figures embodied the Kingdoms of Prussia (by Peter Breuer), Bavaria (by August Gaul), Saxony (by August Kraus), and Württemberg (by Peter Christian Breuer).
+At the rear facing the Spree, four groups represented trade and shipping (by Ludwig Cauer), art (by Hermann Hidding), science (by Karl Begas), and agriculture and industry (by Ludwig Cauer).
+The southern pavilion was crowned by the bronze quadriga of Bavaria, the work of Karl Hans Bernewitz.
+The counterpart on the northern pavilion was a quadriga representing Borussia, created by John Goetz.